boldradius/akka-dddd-template/README.md

 The example domain is an online Auction.

-Auction creation and subsequent bids will be processed by the PersistentActor "BidProcessor"
+Auction creation and subsequent bids will be processed by the PersistentActor *BidProcessor*

-Queries about the current winning bid etc. are processed by the PersistentView "BidView"
+Queries about the current winning bid etc. are processed by the PersistentView *BidView*

 The backing datastore is Cassandra.
 You have have this installed to run this application.